portellam/vfio-script/README.md

   -D, --dynamic            Define a temporary VFIO setup as a QEMU command line.
                            Append to a Libvirt hook or a Guest machine configuration file.
-VFIO setup may be
-                           created/destroyed on a Guest startup/shutdown.
+This VFIO setup may be created/destroyed on a Guest startup/shutdown.

-  -M|--multiple-grub NUMS  Define one or more VFIO setup(s) as command line
+  -M|--multiple-grub NUMS  Define one or more VFIO setup(s) as GRUB command line
                            permutations; setup(s) are defined as individual
                            GRUB boot menu entries, where one permutation may be chosen at Host machine startup.